 Next, create a VM instance, attach the system disk, and create repository disks:

-- Select the Navigation menu on the top left of the GCP window, go to the COMPUTE section, and select Compute Engine > VM instances.
+- Select the Navigation menu on the top left of the Google Cloud window, go to the COMPUTE section, and select Compute Engine > VM instances.

 - Select [+] CREATE INSTANCE.